Quality, Durability, and Options

 So those shavings get put into a vat with some kind of paste added to it and that product which has leather in it is put on typically a polyurethane possibly a polyester fabric and it’s bonded to the back of it which makes it bonded leather.
 So while it has a great hand and is a great product for somebody who likes a fabric with a leather feel it’s not actually leather.

-Hopefully, the information I’ve given you today has given you the ability to go make a smart decision and buy a leather product.
+Hopefully, the information I’ve given you today has given you the ability to go make a smart decision and buy Furniture.
 The four topics we went over today, durability, number one.
 Number two, top-grain versus split hide and the differences there.

 Number three, common misconceptions.
 And number four, bonded leather and what it actually is. we’re trained four times the industry standard to be able to give you the kind of information that will lead, guide, and direct you through your purchase.